nhsconnect/national-authentication/pages/AuthenticationTypes/AuthType_KBAuth.md

 ![Knowledge based authentication](images/KBAuthentication.jpg)

+---

 **The KBA module uses personal Q&A’s to validate the user.
 This is usually combined with other forms of validation.**

+Knowledge-based authentication (KBA) is an authentication scheme in which the user is asked to answer at least one "secret" question.
+KBA is often used as a component in multifactor authentication (MFA) and for self-service password retrieval.